whatisnuclear/website/index.md

 #### Cost Solutions

-If carbon dioxide is ever taxed as a pollutant, then nuclear reactors will become much more competitive.
+If carbon dioxide is ever treated as a pollutant, then nuclear reactors will become much more competitive.
 But there's definitely room to improve!
 Research is ongoing in many venues to reduce the cost of nuclear reactors.
-Advanced designs and construction techniques can possibly bring costs down substantially.
+Countries that chose a standard design and built many of the same have succeeded in bringing costs down.

 <!--<p><a class="btn btn-primary" href="economics.html" role="button">Read more about economics &raquo;</a></p>-->
 </div>